dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 Well known for its commitment to culture, Zappos management places a high priority on the concept of connectedness to support its core values.
 To measure success in supporting this connectedness, the firm uses several tools including a Face game that, along with FaceMail, encourages employees to know each other and associate faces with names.
 Its effectiveness is regularly measured with an internal feedback system called Z60.

+> “You don’t create your future.
+You create your daily habits, and they create your future.”
+>
+> <cite>― Randy Gage, Author</cite>

+> “With outcome-based habits, the focus is on what you want to achieve.
+With identity-based habits, the focus is on who you wish to become.”
+>
+> <cite>― James Clear, Atomic Habits</cite>

 ### Resources

 - [How to Measure Burnout Accurately and Ethically](https://hbr.org/2021/03/how-to-measure-burnout-accurately-and-ethically)